kcmendenhalllii/hello-wold/README.md

  This will be a running record of things that change so I can try-out git.

- Now to try a direct Pull
+ Now to try a direct Pull.

+ One more change to get the hanmg of it!